KnoP-01/krl-for-vim/README.md

 # krl-for-vim

-## Introduction:

-If you want more then syntax and indent `READ `[TL:DR][2]` FIRST`.
+**READ THIS [TL:DR][2] FIRST** if you want more than just syntax highlight and automatic indenting.
 It is a quick overview over the most important options and mappings provided by KRL for Vim.
 For more details see the [help][3] file.

+## Introduction:

 KRL for Vim (7.4 or later) is a collection of Vim scripts to help programing KUKA industrial robots.

 It provides
 * syntax highlighting,